cwood77/shtanky/README.md

 - [ ] passing args into stemu
 - [ ] heap class allocation (actually needs a heap in stemu/stanky)
 - [ ] DLLs
+- [ ] maybe a 'grep' tool that understand the languages--i.e. can skip comments, etc.

 [^1]: The name "shtanky" was suggested by my son, Ethan (age 11).
 I selected the first of his suggestions that didn't include "my dad's butt" somewhere in the title.